raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

-In this context, an operation being active on a session includes a query waiting for a response, an update waiting for a response, or an outstanding Push Notification subscription {{?I-D.ietf-dnssd-push}}, but not a Session Signaling Keepalive message.
+In this context, an operation being active on a session includes a query waiting for a response, an update waiting for a response, or an outstanding Push Notification subscription {{?I-D.ietf-dnssd-push}}, but not a Session Signaling Keepalive message exchange itself.
+A Session Signaling Keepalive message exchange resets only the keepalive interval timer, not the idle timeout timer.

 If, at any time during the life of the session, the keepalive interval value (i.e., 15 seconds by default) elapses